clocklimited/navy-clock-prepare/README.md

 * repository: The URL to the GIT repository where your application is stored
 * prepareDir: Where the GIT repository should be cloned to
 * buildDir: Directory into which the prepareDir should be copied.
 The directory specific to your application will be a subdirectory of this directory
+* env (optional): Any custom environment variables that need to be set on build

 An example [Admiral](http://github.com/microadam/navy-admiral) application configuration might look like: